The Illustrated Man: The Other Foot

-Mars has been colonized solely by black people.
-When they learn that a rocket is coming from Earth with white travelers, they institute a Jim Crow system of racial segregation in retaliation for how the whites once treated them.
-When the rocket lands, the travelers tell them that the entire Earth has been destroyed by war, including all of the horrific mementos of racism (such as trees used for lynching black people), leaving few survivors.
-The black people take pity on the white travelers and accept them into their new society.
+Mars has been colonized solely by Black people.
+When they learn that a rocket is coming from Earth with White travelers, they institute a Jim Crow system of racial segregation in retaliation for how the White people once treated them.
+When the rocket lands, the travelers tell them that the entire Earth has been destroyed by war, including all of the horrific mementos of racism (such as trees used for lynching Black people), leaving few survivors.
+The Black people take pity on the White travelers and accept them into their new society.

 The Highway

 Hernando and his wife living by a highway in rural Mexico live their simple, regimented lives while the highway fills with refugees of a nuclear war.
 They give assistance to some young travelers, who tell them that the nuclear war means the end of the world.
 After the travelers leave, Hernando wonders what they meant by "the world," before returning to his work as normal.

+Written in the early nuclear age, the story contrasts the panic of the technologically advanced Americans with the quiet resilience of Hernando, whose "world" is his immediate, rural environment.